Posted on 9 April 2025

 Delivers holistic financial insight

-The Daily Cash Report consolidates all cash-related activities—from bank accounts to digital payment platforms and credit cards—into a unified view.
+The daily cash template consolidates all cash-related activities—from bank accounts to digital payment platforms and credit cards—into a unified view.
 This ensures you’re not missing critical pieces of your daily cash flow puzzle, giving you confidence that every dollar is accounted for and traceable across your operations.

 Granular Transaction Details